diffix/pg_diffix/README.md

 Once installed, the extension logs information to `/var/log/postgresql/postgresql-13-main.log` or equivalent.

 Node dumps can be formatted to readable form by using `pg_node_formatter`.

+## Testing the extension

+Once you have a running server with the extension installed, execute `make installcheck` to run the tests.